goalTosin/bouncing_movable_ball/README.md

 # Play Controls
 - Arrow up to jump
 - Arrow left and right to move
-- Use mouse controls to throw ball around
+- Use mouse to throw ball around without touching the ball
+- Click the screen once to stop the ball from flying
 - No mobile phone support

 # Future features